 In recent years, this team has been focusing on developing innovative synthetic biology approaches, leveraging high-throughput mining techniques to identify biofunctional parts and designing novel gene circuits that can be applied to tackle pressing challenges in biosecurity threats detection, biosynthesis of high-energy compound, and AI-driven design of biofunctional parts.
 A series of research was published in high-impact journals including Cell , Nature Immunology , Cell Research , Nature Communications , and the Journal of Experimental Medicine.

-Author: Liu Chuanyang, Zhang Shaowei
+Written by: Liu Chuanyang, Zhang Shaowei